 All white goods containing Freon (e.g., refrigerators, air conditioners) are segregated from the waste stream and placed upright in the staging area.
 Freon is removed by a certified operator, and the item marked as being Freon free.
 The compressors are removed and oils drained off-site for collection by a licensed hazardous waste transporter under the direction of the scrap metal processor.
-The white goods are then moved to the general white goods/scrap metal area for collection by the scrap metal contractor at the location indicated on Sheet C-2 of the Drawings.
+PCB capacitors are removed by County staff.
+The white goods are then moved to the general white goods/scrap metal area for collection at the location indicated on Sheet C-2 of the Drawings.

-All white goods, as defined in 62-701.200 (141), entering the landfill in separated loads are sent directly to the designated white goods/scrap metal storage area to be collected by a private scrap metal contractor for recycling purposes.
+All white goods, as defined in 62-701.200 (141), entering the landfill in separated loads are sent directly to the designated white goods/scrap metal storage area to be collected and hauled by County staff to a scrap metal contractor for recycling purposes.